tapzola/personal-projects/QuizApp/README.md

 I used Kotlin and Android Studio.
 I also used xml code to structure the application and create my custom layout.
+I also used an AVD, which is a virtual machine, it helped me to test my quiz application on a virtual device.

 # Useful Websites